Atlantic, IA

 22 people

-As of 2023, 0.118% of Atlantic, IA residents (8 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 0.118% of Atlantic, IA residents (8 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Atlantic, IA was 0.325%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Atlantic, IA compared to that of it's neighboring and parent geographies.